Wildlife Informer is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you. Learn more.

 Scientific name: Ochotona princeps

 The American Pika is sometimes called whistling hares because of the unique whistle they make to communicate.
-They live underground for shelter and nesting.
+They live underground for shelter and nesting and are considered semi-fossorial.
 They also bury the plants and seeds they eat for the winter.
 Pikas are small mammals growing to around 6 to 10 inches long.

 7. Fennec Fox